 Teach students to play in ways that are inclusive

-For example, in a game of foursquare, set the expectation that whoever is serving will rotate out after 3 serves so that more students have a chance to play.
+For example, in a game of four square, set the expectation that whoever is serving will rotate out after three serves so that more students have a chance to play.
 Find tips on inclusion here.

 Model positive social skills